 Ireland Scotland Map

-This interactive map should help you plan your Scotland Ireland trip.
+This interactive map should help you plan your Ireland and Scotland itinerary.
 You can click on each destination to find more information.

 Scotland and Ireland Itinerary

 Ireland could literally take you years to explore!
-I’m giving you just a week in this itinerary, but I think it will show y0ou some of the best places to visit in Ireland in a short am0unt of time.
+So if you’re planning a trip to Ireland, I’m giving you just a week in this itinerary of things to do in Ireland, but I think it will show you some of the best places to visit in Ireland in a short amount of time.
 If you’re interested in a longer, more detailed trip to Ireland, you can check out my full Ireland Itinerary.

 Day 1: Arrive in Dublin

-For the first day of your Scotland and Ireland vacation, arrive in Dublin and adjust to the time change.
+For the first day of your Scotland and Ireland vacation, arrive in Dublin airport and adjust to the time change.
+Dublin is Ireland’s capital city, so you’re sure to visit places while you’re here.
 Keep yourself awake until a reasonable hour (between 8 pm and 11 pm) and wake up early the next morning.

 Day 2: Explore Dublin